SLU-biochar/biochar-systems-dev/content/en/_index.md

   - Biochar use in urban environment, whether in urban plantings, green roofs, water filters, concrete.

-  - Biochar use for biofilm treatment in individual waste water management
+  - Biochar use for individual waste water management

-  - GIS recommendations ...
+  - Multi-criteria GIS analysis: on which arable land is biochar most suited in Sweden?

-  - Kenya - smallholder farming - cooking heat - biochar for improving fertility of tropical degraded soils
+  - Smallholder farming in Kenya: gasifier cookstove for improved cooking & biochar for improved soil fertility on degraded soils

   Learn more about the findings of these case studies ...
+  -->

   "
   button:
     enable: true